Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: Introduction

-In this paper, we theoretically study the Klein tunneling in a deformed $\alpha-T_3$ lattice.
-We focus on the effects of the deformation and the parameter $\alpha$ on the transmission across a $\mathit{np}$ junction.
-When the junction is oriented perpendicular to the deformation direction, we distinguish three phases when a continuous compressive uniaxial deformation is applied on the $\alpha-T_3$ lattice.
-The first, namely the Dirac phase, where we show that tunneling properties across the $\mathit{np}$ junction such as KT, SKT and the $\alpha$-dependent transparency of the junction are similar to those reported in the undeformed $\alpha-T_3$ model\cite{Illes2017}.
-In the second phase, called the semi-Dirac phase, we notice that the intervalley scattering destroys the KT and the SKT found in the Dirac phase.
-When the Dirac cones merge, the regime of AKT is observed when the junction is perpendicular to the deformation direction for all the values of $\alpha$.
-Interestingly, a transition from the SKT to the ASKT in the dice lattice ($\alpha=1$) can be realized by the rotation of the junction at the merging point or by a continuous uniaxial deformation perpendicular to the junction.
+In this paper, we theoretically study KT across an $np$ junction in a deformed $\alpha-T_3$ lattice, focusing on the effects of the deformation, the parameter $\alpha$, and the orientation of the $np$ junction relative to the deformation axis.
+We identify three distinct phases under a continuous compressive uniaxial deformation of the $\alpha-T_3$ lattice.
+In the first, the Dirac phase, the tunneling properties across the $\mathit{np}$ junction, such as KT, SKT and the $\alpha$-dependent junction transparency, are similar to those reported in the undeformed $\alpha-T_3$ model.
+In the second, the intermediate phase, intervalley scattering destroys both KT and SKT.
+In the third phase, when the Dirac cones merge, ASKT is observed when the junction is parallel to the deformation direction, whereas SKT occurs when the junction is perpendicular to the deformation direction.
+A transition from the SKT to the ASKT in the dice lattice ($\alpha=1$) can be realized either by rotating the junction at the merging point or by applying a continuous uniaxial deformation parallel to the junction.
+Similarly, the transition from the KT to AKT is observed for all values of the parameter $\alpha$.

 The paper is organized as follows.
-In section \ref{II}, we introduce the deformed $\alpha-T_3$ model and discuss the influence of the uniaxial deformation on the energy spectrum and the wave functions.
-In section \ref{III}, we present the transmission probability and the conductance calculations in the three phases and for the two orientations of the $\mathit{np}$ junction with respect to the deformation direction.
-In section \ref{IV}, we show and discuss our results.
-Conclusions are given in Section \ref{V}.
+In Section \ref{II}, we introduce the deformed $\alpha-T_3$ model and discuss the effects of uniaxial deformation on the energy spectrum, wave functions, and topological properties.
+Section \ref{III} presents the effect of deformation on tunneling across an $np$ junction oriented parallel to the deformation direction.
+In Section \ref{IV}, we examine the impact of the $\mathit{np}$ junction orientation relative to the deformation axis in the semi-Dirac phase.
+Finally, conclusions are drawn in Section \ref{V}.